Skip to content

 • Compiled languages: C, C++, C#, Rust, Java

-• Web-related languages: CSS, HTML, JavaScript, TypeScript, YAML, Toml
+• Web-related languages: CSS, HTML, JavaScript, TypeScript, YAML, TOML

-When Tree‐sitter Is Not Called
+When Context Verification Is Not Called

 Summary